metagen/EEBIIC/README.md

 # Effect Estimator By Incident Interval Count(EEBIIC)

-EEBIIC(pronounced by eɪ-bi-si) is an effect estimator by inident inteval counts, using weibull regression based GLM.
+EEBIIC(pronounced by eɪ-bi-si) is an effect estimator by inident inteval counts, using bayesian weibull regression based on GLM.

 ## Requirements